Magdalen Tower: History

+Magdalen Tower is one of the oldest parts of Magdalen College, Oxford, situated directly on the High Street.
+Built of stone from 1492, when the foundation stone was laid by Dr Richard Mayew, the College President, on 9 August.
+The tower's bells hung ready for use in 1505, and it was completed by 1509.
+The tower is a prominent element of the historic central Oxford skyline.
+At 144 ft high, it is the tallest building in Oxford.
+It dominates the eastern entrance to the city, towering over Magdalen Bridge and with good views from the Botanic Garden opposite.

-The tower, joined to the south range of college buildings, is built in four storeys unequal in height.
+The tower, joined to the south range of college buildings, is built in four storeys of unequal height.
 Octagonal turrets encase the corners; the slightly larger northwest turret encloses the spiral stair, lit by slit windows.
 The basement is windowless; the second and third stages have small windows in three sides; the fourth, principal storey is loftier, with a double window on each face divided by a buttress rising through the panelled frieze and mock battlements, where it is surmounted by a figure in a niche crowned by a pinnacle slightly smaller than the four pinnacles that crown the corners.

 The tower contains a peal of ten bells hung for English change ringing.
 They were cast at a number of different foundries and the heaviest, weighing 17 cwt, was cast in 1623.
 The bells are rung on many occasions during the year by the Oxford Society of Change Ringers at the invitation of the college.
 Such occasions include significant royal and college anniversaries, and after some services in the College Chapel.
 The bells received their last major overhaul in 2012, being returned to the tower in March of that year.

+Extensive restoration to the stone facing of the tower was undertaken during 1976 to 1981, since pollution had badly degraded the stonework.

-Members of Magdalen are able to procure the 10" iron key to the door at its base from the porter's lodge.
+Members of Magdalen College can procure the 10" iron key to the door at its base from the porter's lodge.